AirLabsTeam/react-memoized-context/README.md

     const useUsersTeamContext = () => useContext(UsersTeamContext);
     ```

-3. Create your dispatch method, which modifies context value:
+3. Create your dispatch method.
+It should work as redux dispatch - takes an action, modifies state value and returns a new state:
     ```typescript
     export const usersTeamContextDispatch = (state: UsersTeamContextValue, action: UserTeamContextActions) => {
       switch (action.type) {